Adam Vojtěch: Early life and education

-In 2005, Vojtěch reached the semi-finals of Česko hledá SuperStar, the Czech version of the Idol series.
+In 2005, Vojtěch reached the semi-finals of Česko hledá SuperStar, the Czech version of the Idol franchise.

-Vojtěch graduated from the Faculty of Social Studies of Charles University in Prague in 2009, with a degree in Media and Communication Studies.
-After a period of study at University College Dublin in Ireland, he returned to study at Charles University's Faculty of Law, and again at the Faculty of Social Sciences.
+Vojtěch graduated from the faculty of social studies of Charles University in Prague in 2009, with a degree in media and communication studies.
+After a period of study at University College Dublin in Ireland, he returned to study at Charles University's faculty of law, and again at the faculty of social sciences.
 Since 2017 he has been associated with the university's First Faculty of Medicine.